Air Chambers: Small honeycomb spaces within the sash and frame which help to insulate and strengthen the window.

 Shading Coefficient: The ratio of solar heat that is transferred through a glazing material relative to the solar heat transferred through 1/8″ clear glass.
 The lower the number the more efficient the window is at reducing solar heat gain.

 Shims: Wood wedges (often wood shingles) used to position the window or door unit in the rough opening or masonry opening in a square, level and plumb position during (and after) installation.
+You can get traditional shims, tilt panel shims, edge bond shims, and tapered shims.

 Side Jamb: The upright vertical member forming the sides of the frame of window or door unit.